23643studentdorset/Y2S2DevOps-Project/readme.md

 ### Team

-The team is composed by:Itamar, Luciano, Mateus, Usman, Josue and xxx.
+The team is composed by:Itamar, Luciano, Mateus, Usman and xxx.

 ### Tecnhology